-A balanced vegetarian/vegan diet can supply all the nutrients needed for good health.
+A balanced vegetarian/vegan diet can supply all the nutrients needed for good health

 The New Zealand Nutrition Foundation recommends that the largest proportion of our diet should consist of fruits, vegetables and grains.
 A moderate amount of protein foods should be eaten, and oils and sugars form only a small part of our diet.
-A well balanced vegetarian diet closely follows these guidelines, easily supplying all the nutrients we require.
+A well balanced vegetarian/vegan diet closely follows these guidelines, easily supplying all the nutrients we require.

-For healthy growth and activity the human body needs:
+For good health, the human body needs:

 Carbohydrates — Protein — Fats — Vitamins — Minerals — Fibre — Water

 Remember to drink 6-8 glasses of water per day and take regular exercise.
 Most vitamins and minerals are easily provided by a plant-based diet.
 The combination of foods can affect absorption of some nutrients, some of which can be more difficult to absorb in a vegetarian/vegan diet, so try to follow the guidelines below:

 - Non-haem iron absorption from plant sources is less readily absorbed than haem iron from animal sources.
 Vitamin C helps iron absorption so include a source of vitamin C with meals, such as fresh fruit, veggies or juice.
 Caffeine inhibits iron absorbtion so avoid tea, coffee and cola at meal times.

 - Avoid high calcium foods with zinc and iron rich meals.

 - Ensure a daily supply of B12.
 Reliable vegan sources include Marmite and B12 fortified plant milks.
 B12 is best taken in small regular amounts.